Skip to main content.

 Professional Background

-After receiving his Doctor of Medicine degree at the University of California Los Angeles in the Medical Scientist Training Program.
-Dr. Akhavan in collaboration with Dr. Tim Cloughesy, went on to complete his PhD in Dr. Paul Mischel’s laboratory studying mechanisms of resistance to EGFR Tyrosine Kinase Inhibitors at the University of California Los Angeles.
+After receiving his Doctor of Medicine degree at the University of California Los Angeles in the Medical Scientist Training Program, Dr. Akhavan went on to complete his PhD studying mechanisms of resistance to EGFR Tyrosine Kinase Inhibitors at the University of California Los Angeles.
 Dr. Akhavan then completed his residency in Radiation Oncology at the City of Hope National Medical Center.
-There, he completed imbedded postdoctoral training at the T cell Research Laboratory (TCTRL) in the laboratory of Dr. Christine Brown studying CAR T cells for Glioma.
+There, he completed embedded postdoctoral training at the T cell Research Laboratory (TCTRL) studying CAR T cells for Glioma.

 Education and Training

-• PhD, Molecular and Medical Pharmacology, University of California, Medical Scientist Training Program, Los Angeles, CA
+• PhD, Molecular and Medical Pharmacology, University of California Los Angeles, Medical Scientist Training Program, Los Angeles, CA

-• MD, Medical Doctorate, University of California, Medical Scientist Training Program, Los Angeles, CA
+• MD, Medical Doctorate, University of California Los Angeles, Medical Scientist Training Program, Los Angeles, CA

 • BS, Biomedical Engineering, University of California, Berkeley, Berkeley, CA